 Note: This post contains affiliate links.
 This means that if you choose to make purchases using these links, it won’t cost you any extra money, but it will earn me a small commission: every little bit helps to keep this site up and running—I am very thankful for your support.
 (You can check out my full disclosure here)

 This post is tailored to brand-new bloggers who are starting a food blog using WordPress as their website development platform.
-Although I have used Wix before (that will get a post all by itself because Wix isn’t a good fit for food bloggers, IMO), WordPress is by far the most user-friendly platform I’ve used and does all the things that we food bloggers need it to do.
+I have used Wix before (that will get a post all by itself because Wix isn’t a good fit for food bloggers, IMO).
+However, WordPress is by far the most user-friendly platform I’ve used.

 Starting a Food Blog: